 Upper Mustang Trek is one of those must see places and is especially ideal to visit during the summer monsoon months.
 The mountains of the Annapurna Range do not allow much moisture to pass this far north, making it the ideal place to visit in the summer months.
 Swiss Nepal Family Trekking & Expedition would be happy to discuss with you a trek into the Forbidden Kingdom.
 We have a published itinerary, or can put together one that accommodates your schedule with much more ease and flexibility.
 Call or write us today!

-DAY 10 – Explore the capital city of Lo-Manthang
+get link DAY 9 – Explore the capital city of Lo-Manthang

 DAY 1 – Arrival: Arrive at Tribhuvan International Airport where you will be met by your representative of Swiss Nepal Family Trekking & Expedition.
 You will be escorted to your hotel where there are complimentary welcome drinks and a short briefing with plenty of time to relax from your flight.

-DAY 16 – Kathmandu: We return via tourist bus to Kathmandu.
-In the evening, enjoy a farewell dinner organized by the staff of Swiss Nepal Family Trekking & Expedition with local foods and a cultural show.
+DAY 15 – Kathmandu: We return via tourist bus to Kathmandu.
+In the evening, enjoy a farewell dinner organized by the staff of Swiss Nepal Family Trekking & Expedition with local foods.

 Your safety is of paramount importance while traveling with Swiss Nepal Family Trekking & Expedition.
 Please note that your leader has the authority to amend or cancel any part of the itinerary if it is deemed necessary due to safety concerns.
 Every effort will be made to keep to the above itinerary.
 However, since this adventure entails travelling in remote mountain regions, we cannot guarantee that we will not be forced to make last minute changes due to weather conditions, health conditions or any member of the group, unexpected natural disasters, etc. The team leader will do everything possible to ensure that the trip runs according to plan.
 Be prepared for any last minute changes.
 The Himalayas are big and wild, and worthy of your respect.